EduardoArballo27/DigiSpark-Mouse-Jiggler/README.md

 # DigiSpark-Mouse-Jiggler

-Keeps computer from shutting off by moving mouse one pixel every minute
+Keeps computer from falling asleep from being idle by moving the mouse one pixel every minute.